CN-R-Tsai/fleetDatalyzer/README.md

 # f-Datalyzer Web App V2
 *Updated on 06/06/22, Author: Chung-nan (Roger) Tsai*

 👋 Hello there!
-Thank you for visiting my Github repo. :pray:
+Thank you for taking the time to visit my Github repo. :pray:

 > This web apps is aim to help field engineers to find out the system failure (from hundreds of sensors) on a fleet ( > 60+ processing chambers) when issue happened.
 To speed up the Root Cause Analysis and Corrective Action (RCCA).
 The ultimate goal is to build a `centralized dashboard app` which can providing information and comprehensive insights of data analysis.
 The app is called, `f-Datalyzer`.